Jain cosmology: Madhya Loka, the middle world

-Mount Meru (also Sumeru) is at the centre of the world surrounded by Jambūdvīpa, in form of a circle forming a diameter of 100,000 yojans.
+Mount Meru (also Sumeru) is at the centre of the world surrounded by Jambūdvīpa, in form of a circle forming a diameter of 100,000 yojanas.
 There are two sets of sun, moon and stars revolving around Mount Meru; while one set works, the other set rests behind the Mount Meru.

-Jambūdvīpa continent has 6 mighty mountains, dividing the continent into 7 zones (Ksetra).
+The Jambūdvīpa continent has 6 mighty mountains, dividing the continent into 7 zones (kshetras).
 The names of these zones are: